Internal Masthead Image

 In this article, we look at what it means to renovate a home for sustainability, where to start, and how working with forward-thinking architects can help you get the most out of your investment.

-In simple terms, a sustainable renovation focuses on reducing a house’s energy and water use, and improving indoor air quality and liveability, which, along the way, reduces its ongoing environmental impact.
+In simple terms, a sustainable renovation focuses on reducing a house’s energy and water use, and improving indoor air quality and liveability, thereby reducing its ongoing environmental impact.

-Think of it as a tune-up for your home, with benefits that go far beyond aesthetics.
+Think of it as fine-tuning your house, with benefits far beyond aesthetics.

 Creating a more sustainable home can include everything from upgrading insulation and installing energy-efficient windows, to integrating renewable energy systems and using eco-friendly materials.